Academic Dishonest Policy

-All members of the Willamette University community are expected to be aware of the serious breach of principles involved in plagiarism.
-Ignorance of what constitutes plagiarism shall not be considered a valid defense.
-If students are uncertain as to what constitutes plagiarism for a particular assignment, they should consult the instructor for clarification.
+All members of the Willamette University community are expected to be aware of the serious breach of principles involved in academic dishonesty.
+Ignorance of what constitutes plagiarism or cheating shall not be considered a valid defense.
+If students are uncertain as to what constitutes plagiarism or cheating for a particular assignment, they should consult the instructor for clarification.

 Procedure for a single violation: